Bioscience Biotechnology Research Communications

-- All illustrations, figures, and tables are properly numbered and arranged between Results & Discussion.
-Size of a table must not be more than a page.
+- All illustrations, figures, and tables are properly numbered and should be arranged between Results & Discussion.

-- The references in the Bibliography /References Section must be alphabetically arranged using only the first author’s last name as per Harvard style.
+- All references in the References Section must be alphabetically arranged using only the first author’s last name as per Harvard style.

-- Use of et al in Bibliography / References Section must only be used after writing three author names.
+- Use of et al in Reference Section must only be used after writing three author names.

 - Name, designation, institution and email address of three independent reviewers related to the